khushi322/Resume-matcher/README.md

   "result": "Moderate"
 }
 👩‍💻 Author
-Developed by Khushi Shukla 💡
+✨ Developed with passion by Khushi Shukla 💡